Jyväskylän Seudun Palloseura

 Jyväskylän Seudun Palloseura (abbreviated JPS) is a sports club from Jyväskylä, Finland.
-The club was formed in 1962 and their home ground is at the Vehkalammen kenttä.
+The club was formed in 1962 and their home ground is Vehkalammen kenttä.

 The men's football team currently plays in the Kolmonen (Third Division).
 The other main sporting activity run by the club is bandy.
 Their home ice is Viitaniemen tekojäärata and they play in Bandyliiga, the top league for bandy in Finland.

 Bandy

 JPS won the Finnish Cup in 2017.

 The club has been playing in the national top-tier Bandyliiga for years and played the final for the Finnish Championship in 2014 but lost against Oulun Luistinseura.
 The club was awarded the bronze medal in 2017.
 In 2019 the national championship was won for the first time.
 Their home arena is the Viitaniemen kenttä.